Trophies Reading Curriculum: Harcourt School Publishers

 Students begin to build a foundation for understanding the structure of matter and forces of interaction.
 They study the properties of light, extend their knowledge of ecology, and learn the relationship between the phases of the moon and changes in the position of the planets.
 They learn that their scientific predictions must be verified by experimentation.

-- The development of skills in Third Grade is reflected in the years collection of: Progress Reports, Weekly folders and Report Cards provided to parents throughout the year.
+The development of skills in Third Grade is reflected in the year’s collection of: Progress Reports, Weekly folders and Report Cards provided to parents throughout the Third Grade year.